Baltimore police Sgt. Mike Dunn was among the first believers.

 In May 1987, when he was a patrol officer in the Southeastern District, Paul Dunn stopped two men at Boston Street and South Lakewood Avenue.
 They grabbed his holster, and flipped him to the ground.

 The men then took a hammer and began beating him in the chest and head.

 "I remember trying to crawl inside that vest," Paul Dunn said. " I felt like a turtle trying to get in there to get away from the blows."

-Paul Dunn, 43, who retired from the department in 1993 and is now a home health nurse, had to get 100 stitches in his head and undergo two surgeries.
+Paul Dunn, 43, who retired from the department in 1993, had to get 100 stitches in his head and undergo two surgeries.
 Doctors told Paul Dunn the blows would have killed him if he had not been wearing his body armor.

 David Kotwick, a vice president of Second Chance, a company that manufactures body armor, including many of the vests that have been issued to city officers, said the equipment causes bullets to fracture and disperse on impact.

 The material also distributes the force of any type of impact across the body armor, lowering the chance of serious injury or death from beatings.